 Ph.D. in Coastal Engineering M. Eng in Water Resources Engineering B. Sc in Oceanography/Physics

-To Dang had come to this country with my family one year and several months ago.
+To Dang had come to this country with his family one year and several months ago.
 He and his wife had very good positions in their society.
 They chose to leave that life because, more than anything else, they needed their only son to have a good future.
 “We wanted the opportunity for him to study and live in this free, democratic, and dynamic country,” he said.

 One month before he joined Upwardly Global, in June 2010, To Dang sent in an application for his dream job as a coastal scientist with a company called ESA-PWA, but he never received a response.
 A few months later he saw the position was still on their website and he resend his new resume and cover letter.
 After a week, they invited him for an interview and after three more interviews, they offered To Dang the job.